bycait27/bycait27/README.md

 # Hi, I'm Caitlin 👋

-A Computer Science master's student at DePaul University focused on backend and full-stack software development.
+A Computer Science master's student at DePaul University focused on backend software development with full-stack capabilities.
 I write code for applications in Java and JavaScript, with a focus on building robust backend systems and REST APIs.

 When I'm not coding, I am most likely getting lost in a book, playing video games, or hanging out with my dog!